deutranium/deutranium.github.io/content/posts/how_to_this_website.md

-+++
-author = "Kshitijaa Jaglan"
-title = "How to set up this website?" date = "2024-01-13" description = "A step-by-step guide to set up a website similar to the one you're on - trying to make it scalable to other Hugo theme" tags = [
-    "meta",
-]

-+++
+---
+author: Kshitijaa Jaglan
+title: How to set up this website?
+date: 2024-01-13
+description: A step-by-step guide to set up this blog(ish) website
+tags: ["meta"]
+draft: False
+---

 # How to (set up this website)?